lukepark327/eth-ghost-sol/README.md

 ### ToDo: Pruning

-It requires too many fees(gases) to contain all tree's nodes, so we have to prune some useless branches.
-Fortunately, Ethereum adopts not GHOST but
+It requires too many fees(gases) to contain all nodes, so we have to prune some useless subgraphs.
+Fortunately, Ethereum requires ten confirmations to achieve finality[[6]](https://github.com/twodude/ghost-relay/blob/master/README.md#references).
-**modified GHOST protocol**
-which covers only seven levels in the height of blockchain, and requires ten confirmations to achieve finality[[6]](https://github.com/twodude/ghost-relay/blob/master/README.md#references).

-It is possible to prune all the other branches more than ten times previously except a main-chain's one.
+It is possible to prune all the other subgraphs which have no relationship with recent blocks, except a main-chain's one.

 ## How to Use :: ghost.sol